mnmlstme/unbundled/src/blog/05_patterns/itinerary.md

 </template>
 ```

-There's no feature in HTML templates for accessing attributes, like `<slot>` provides for contents.
+There's no feature for pulling attribute values into an HTML template,
+like `<slot>` does for contents.
 This must be done by Javascript code in the custom element's class.

 ```js